-Joe Coleman has over 50 years of experience in real estate and oil & gas law.
+Joe Coleman has more than 60 years of experience in real estate and oil and gas law.
 Throughout his legal career, he has participated in all areas of general law practice, including transactional matters and litigation.

-Coleman has been a dedicated alumnus of Baylor University.
-He served on the Baylor Board of Regents from 1998 - 2007, where he served as chair of several committees, including the finance and facilities committee.
-He also was a member of the Baylor Foundation Board of Directors.
-Additionally, Coleman was a member of Baylor's Sesquicentennial Council of 150 and is a current member of the Baylor Foundation, the Baylor Bear Foundation and active in development efforts on behalf of the University and the Law School.
-He is a life member of the Baylor Alumni Association and the Baylor Law Alumni Association.
+A dedicated alumnus of Baylor University, Joe served on the Baylor Board of Regents from 1998 - 2007, where he served as chair of several committees, including the finance and facilities committee.
+He also was a member of the Baylor Foundation Board of Directors and Baylor's Sesquicentennial Council of 150 and is a current member of the Baylor Foundation, the Baylor Bear Foundation and active in development efforts on behalf of the University and the Law School.